Piels Beer: Expansion

 In the 1950s, following the 1949 New York City brewery strike, Piels expanded greatly.
 In 1951, Piels bought Trommer's beer in Bushwick, Brooklyn, and in December 1953 the company bought the plant of Rubsam and Hormann in Stapleton, Staten Island, plus the R&H label.
 However, in 1955 as sales slowed down the Trommer plant was closed.
 In 1963, the R&H plant was also closed down.
 In 1963, the Piel management decided to sell the company, and it was acquired by Associated Brewing Company of Detroit, Michigan.
 They operated a chain of regional breweries, namely Jacob Schmidt (St. Paul, Minnesota), Sterling Brewers (Evansville, Indiana), Drewry’s (with plants in Chicago, Illinois and South Bend, Indiana) and Hampden-Harvard Breweries (Willimansett, Massachusetts).
 Hampden was its own label, named after the county where the brewery was located.
 By the end of the Willimansett operation, this brewery had prominent "Piels" signage for a time.

 On September 20, 1973, Piel Bros. plant in East New York was closed down after 90 years of operation.
 For a short time the Willimansett plant, which brewed Piels for sales in New England, continued to operate, but then it was shut down.
 In the 1970s, F. & M. Schaefer Brewing Company, another Brooklyn based brewer, bought the rights to the Piel Brothers label, and Schaefer continued to brew it at its Brooklyn and Allentown, Pennsylvania, plants.
 In the late 1980s, Schaefer was subsequently bought out by Stroh Brewery Company of Detroit, Michigan.
 Under Stroh, Piels' sales stabilized for a time, thanks to new and improved package designs and good point of sale advertising.
 However, Stroh succumbed to marketing pressure from industry giants Anheuser-Busch and Miller, and threw in the towel after 149 years in business.
 Most of the Stroh brands, including Piels, were licensed to Pabst Brewing Company.
 Pabst discontinued the Piels label by April 2015.

 Revival

-A new company, Piels Brewing Company based in New York, successfully acquired the rights to the brand.
+A new company, Piels Brewing Company based in New York, tried to acquired the rights to the brand.
 Piels Brewing Company is owned by the direct descendants of the former Piel Bros.
 LP, President, Thomas P. Hawkes.
 It relaunched the brand in the New York region in 2018.